 Elementary Schools at a Glance

 Offered in all elementary schools, full-day kindergarten is part of the district’s robust early childhood education program.
-Literacy remains the focus in full-day kindergarten, while the extended instructional time allows for greater depth in math, science and social studies.
+Literacy remains the focus in full-day kindergarten, while the extended instructional time allows for greater depth in math, science, and social studies.

-Art, Music, Library and Physical Education
+Art, Music, Library & Phys.
+Ed

 CV’s elementary special areas are developmental and child-centered.
-Every cycle, elementary students participate in music, art, library and physical education classes.
+Every cycle, elementary students participate in music, art, library, and physical education classes.
 In each program, students learn specific skills and how those skills can be applied in various settings.

 Before/After school care